Manuel Blanco Romasanta: Other murders and arrest

 Fleeing from the threat of imprisonment, Blanco lived in hiding for almost a year in an abandoned shelter in Ermida.
 He reappeared later in public with a false passport using the name Antonio Gómez, a native of Nogueira, Portugal; and lived in the small village of Rebordechao in the district of Vilar de Barrio for at least a year.
 Although he helped with the harvest, he also worked as a cook, a coir maker, and as a weaver making yarn on a spinning wheel.
 He became friendly with the women of the village, which led the men to consider him effeminate.

 Over the following years, several women and children who had hired Blanco as a guide began to disappear.
 Their disappearances were not noticed immediately as Blanco delivered letters to their families, advising that they had arrived well at their destinations and were settling in.
 However, people became suspicious when they noticed that he was selling his victim's clothing locally.
-Rumors began to spread that he was selling soap made from human fat.
+Rumours began to spread that he was selling soap made from human fat.

-In 1852, a complaint was finally lodged in the city of Escalona, alleging that Blanco deceived women and children into traveling with him so that he could kill them and remove their fat, which he then sold.
+In 1852, a complaint was finally lodged in the city of Escalona, alleging that Blanco deceived women and children into travelling with him so that he could kill them and remove their fat, which he then sold.
 He was arrested in September 1852, in Nombela, in the province of Toledo, and brought to trial in Allariz, in the area of Ourense.
-In his defense, Blanco claimed that he was afflicted with lycanthropy.
+In his defence, Blanco claimed that he was afflicted with lycanthropy.